William, Harry, Meghan and Kate on walkabout outside Windsor

 "I told them I was sorry for their loss and she said 'it's just not the same at the castle without the Queen'."

-Ms Goldsmith had come from West Byfleet, in Surrey, with her husband.

-"William said all the flowers and cards left by children are just amazing," she said.
+Ms Goldsmith, who had come from West Byfleet, in Surrey, with her husband Andrew Mitchell, said the Prince of Wales had commented on the flowers and cards left by children saying they were amazing.

-On Thursday Prince William and his brother Prince Harry had joined their father and other senior members of the Royal Family at Balmoral as it was announced that the Queen was under medical supervision, before later that day it was announced that she had died.
+On Thursday Prince William and his brother Prince Harry had joined their father and other senior members of the Royal Family at Balmoral in Scotland as a statement was issued that the Queen was under medical supervision, before later that day it was announced that she had died.

-Now on the day that King Charles III was proclaimed king in a grand ceremony at St James's Palace, his sons were together outside Windsor meeting some of the thousands who have been gathering outside the castle since Thursday.
+Now on the day that King Charles III was proclaimed King in a grand ceremony at St James's Palace, his sons were together in public outside Windsor, meeting some of the thousands who have been gathering since Thursday.

-The crowds had come to pay their respects but as security placed barriers around the Cambridge Gate entrance and along Long Walk, people began to ask if they were going to get a glimpse of the royals.
+For many of the crowds who had earlier been waiting outside the castle the first sign that the royals were about to appear was when security placed barriers around the Cambridge Gate entrance and along Long Walk.

 Then suddenly there were cheers, children were raised on people's shoulders and everyone's phone was in the air to grab a picture.

-The crowd roared as Princes William and Harry, arrived with Catherine and Meghan.
+And the crowd roared as Princes William and Harry then arrived with Catherine and Meghan.

-The last time William was joined in public by his brother at Windsor Castle was at the funeral of the Duke of Edinburgh in April last year.
+The last time William was joined in public by his brother at Windsor Castle was at the funeral of their grandfather the Duke of Edinburgh in April last year.

-But silence fell as the couples stopped to read the tributes, pointing out different messages and flowers to each other.
+Silence fell as the couples united in grief stopped to read the tributes, pointing out particular messages and flowers to each other.

+The Duke and Duchess of Sussex held hands as they walked from the car and read the tributes, with Harry affectionately putting his hand on Meghan's back at one stage.

 Applause broke out again as the four royals then made their way to greet the waiting crowd where they received dozens of bouquets.

-The Duke and Duchess of Sussex held hands throughout much of the walkabout, with Harry at one point affectionately putting his hand on Meghan's back.
+While William had appeared "very sombre" as his father was proclaimed King earlier in the day, she said he was smiling as he met the crowd.

+"I could see Harry on the other side and he was reaching up high, trying to reach as many hands as possible."

-Moments before Prince William met the crowd he had issued a tribute to his "Grannie", saying: "She was by my side at my happiest moments.
+Moments before Prince William had met the crowd he had issued a tribute to his "Grannie", saying: "She was by my side at my happiest moments.
 And she was by my side during the saddest days of my life".

 The Prince and Princess of Wales, with their children Prince George and Louis and Princess Charlotte moved to Windsor last month.
-The Duke and Duchess of York are living in
+The Duke and Duchess of Sussex are living in the US, having left the UK in March 2020.